Insurance giant seeks staff augmentation, gains new opportunities for growth

 IPA: Stop checking the checkers

 In highly regulated businesses like insurance, quality can’t ever be sacrificed for efficiency: Accurate work is central to meeting regulators’ expectations.
 When transaction processing is outsourced, this can translate into multiple quality checks on the vendor’s side, followed by more quality checks within the finance team.
-The client was quick to recognize that this approach could never scale; as the company grew, it would have to pay for more services and staff.
+The client was quick to recognise that this approach could never scale; as the company grew, it would have to pay for more services and staff.

 Our solution was to implement IPA, whereby we combined robotic process automation technologies with artificial intelligence to enhance quality.
 The IPA approach also increased processing speed dramatically, which supported the scalability our client sought.

 IPA curtailed our client’s dependence on its service provider for repeatable manual processing tasks.
-It also relieved the finance team from manual quality control tasks, freeing employees for higher-value work like defining new approaches to optimize operations, proposing solutions to the business, and adding value as internal consultants and advisors.
+It also relieved the finance team from manual quality control tasks, freeing employees for higher-value work like defining new approaches to optimise operations, proposing solutions to the business, and adding value as internal consultants and advisors.

 Use what you’ve got

 Part of the transformation was looking at existing enterprise technologies to see how they could be maximised.
 As with every business, the information technology portfolio had grown as needs arose, and solutions were configured to address near-term concerns at the time of implementation.
 The client knew it hadn’t put every feature into operation.
 We optimised use of that technology portfolio by implementing latent features already resident in technologies that the client possessed to optimise reporting, close processes and do reconciliations.